rackerlabs/rackspace-how-to/content/rackspace-email/change-your-rackspace-email-password.md

 To protect your Rackspace Email mail account from intruders, you should regularly change your email password.
 Use the following instructions to change your password:

 **Note**: Rackspace recommends that you make your email password different from the other passwords you use on the internet.
-The password should be one you have never used for.
+The password should be one you have never used before and longer passwords are generally more secure.

 1. Log in to your Webmail account at [apps.rackspace.com](https://apps.rackspace.com).
 2. In the top-right corner, click the account's username and then select **Settings**.